Plate spinning: In popular culture

-The popular British game show The Generation Game would regularly feature a plate spinner demonstrating his skills, then inviting the contestants to attempt it.
-During the 1960s & 1970s German performer Wolfgang Bartschelly popularised plate spinning and regularly appeared on television.
+The tune "Sabre Dance" is often played in the background.
+Erich Brenn performed on the American television program The Ed Sullivan Show and other American variety and talent shows during the early years of American television.
+The popular British game show The Generation Game would regularly feature plate spinner Andrew Van Buren demonstrating his skills, then inviting the contestants to attempt it.
+During the 1960s and 1970s German performer Wolfgang Bartschelly popularised plate spinning and regularly appeared on television.